Farms Gallery to view related pieces.

 a new canvas from the original 1928 one, though he does not say so in the diary comments.
 The artist "re-paints"

 was made and 5 years after he gets it back is just too weird to ignore without questioning it.
-Weirder yet,
+Stranger still is

-Below are side by side images of the weather vane for this page's painting, In Vermont, with that of the weather vane for Up in Vermont and they are dramatically different.
-Since Woodward made it clear that Up in Vermont was made from In Vermont, than it is apparent that the artist indulged himself by changing the weather vane from a simple arrow-point to an archangel, Gabriel blowing his horn, weathervane.
+Below are side by side images of the weathervane for this page's painting, In Vermont, with that of the weathervane for Up in Vermont and they are dramatically different.
+Since Woodward made it clear that Up in Vermont was made from In Vermont, than it is apparent that the artist indulged himself by changing the weathervane from a simple arrow-point to the archangel, Gabriel blowing his horn, weathervane.
 The symbolism is important, in that, Gabriel only blows his horn when judgment or atonement day arrives.
-It is also, sometimes called "the reckoning."
+This is also, sometimes called "the reckoning."
 We suspect that this a tribute to Mrs. Dresser's passing.
 Woodward never says anywhere that he returned to the Norton farm after his 1928 visit.
 Four paintings came out of that 1928 visit to Mrs. Dresser.
-The two pastels mentioned above and In Vermont, as well as, Vermont Barns an oil painting of a completely different perspective of Saddleback Barn.
+The two pastels mentioned above as well as In Vermont, and Vermont Barns an oil painting of a completely different perspective of Saddleback Barn.
 But even that painting has big question marks we address on its page.
-Back to the weathervane, Woodward did use the Gabriel weathervane motif as the featured piece of his 1926 Lyman Ballroom exhibition that relaunched his career after a four year recovery from his 1922 studio fire... and finally, we cannot help noting that the Gabriel is facing in the opposite direction than the original weathervane towards Mrs. Dresser's cottage.
+Back to the weathervane, Woodward did use the Gabriel weathervane motif as the featured piece of his 1926 Lyman Ballroom exhibition that relaunched his career after a four year recovery from his 1922 studio fire... and finally, we cannot help noting that the Gabriel is facing in the opposite direction than the original weather-vane towards Mrs. Dresser's cottage.
 See Trumpeting Angel for more on the Gabriel Weathervane!

 ---------------------------------------------------------------------------------------------------------------------------------